facebook icon twitter icon youtube icon

 May Term International Travel Courses

 International travel courses allows students to study one topic intensively while traveling with a cohort from Simpson.
 The courses vary from year to year and all are proposed and led by Simpson faculty.
-Here are a sampling of recently offered travel courses.
-Email International Education Director, Matthew Kaye with any questions.
+Here is a list of the current offerings.

 Affiliated Programs